cncf/wg-serverless/workflow/spec/spec.md

 Event actions reference one or more events in the workflow [events definitions](#Event-Definition).
 Both the source and type of incoming events must match the ones defined in the references events in order for the event to be considered.
-If the event state is not a starting state (is intermediate), the correlation token of the referenced events can be used to associate the events with a particular workflow instance.
+In case of mutliple events the event definition "correlationToken" context attribute value must also match between events.
+If a correlation token is not defined, all events that match the other attributes can be considered.

 The actions array defined a list of actions to be performed.